clevengermatt/dreamweaver/content/Artifacts/Dream Catchers.md

 **Purpose**: Synchronizing Dream Teams

-Dream catchers are magical artifacts woven by the Dreamweavers to enable coordinated dreamwalking missions.
-These artifacts are the cornerstone of the Dreamweavers Guild, allowing dream walkers to enter the dream realm as a cohesive team.
+Dream catchers are magical artifacts woven by the [[Dreamweavers]] to enable coordinated dreamwalking missions.
+These artifacts are the cornerstone of [[The Dreamweavers Guild]], allowing dream walkers to enter the dream realm as a cohesive team.
 Without dream catchers, the guild would lose the ability to operate effectively, as shared dream spaces are essential for success.

 ### The Power of Connection: